onfe/drip-dash/README.md

 ![DripDash Header](public/drip-dash-header.svg)
 # DripDash

-To enable the internal collector (until a separate collector is built), use: `npm run serve -- --collector=internal`
+To enable the internal collector (until a separate collector is built), use:
+`--collector=internal`

 ## Project setup
 ```